Safe Routes to School E-News

 - Publication of two policy reports highlighting the importance of the built environment in relation to improving health.

-The Safe Routes to School National Partnership looks forward to expanding our efforts through the Robert Wood Johnson Foundation’s generous support.
+The Safe Routes Partnership looks forward to expanding our efforts through the Robert Wood Johnson Foundation’s generous support.

-3.The National Partnership Hires Five New Staff Members
+3.The Safe Routes Partnership Hires Five New Staff Members

 Help us welcome our newest staff and congratulate current staff on new roles

-Kristine Kessel has been hired by the National Partnership as our new network director, and is managing the state and regional network projects and learning networks for the states and regions.
-Prior to joining the National Partnership, Kristine worked for more than 20 years as a civil engineer in the environmental consulting field for some of the largest environmental consulting firms in New Jersey.
+Kristine Kessel has been hired by the Safe Routes Partnership as our new network director, and is managing the state and regional network projects and learning networks for the states and regions.
+Prior to joining the Safe Routes Partnership, Kristine worked for more than 20 years as a civil engineer in the environmental consulting field for some of the largest environmental consulting firms in New Jersey.
 She is also a certified teacher of mathematics and technology education.

 Stephanie Weber is now our regional network manager (supervising our regional policy staff) and Kathy Cooke is now our network coordinator.